DoSomething/contentful-prototype/docs/api-reference/api-v2/zendesk-tickets.md

 {% api-method-description %}
 Fetches user data via northstar then creates or updates a Zendesk user using the account email address with Northstar ID and Rogue profile URL.
 Creates new Zendesk ticket for the user with the campaign title and question data.
+Assigns a group ID using the campaign's first Cause Name to match an existing Zendesk Group.
 {% endapi-method-description %}

 {% api-method-spec %}
 {% api-method-request %}
 {% api-method-path-parameters %}
+{% api-method-parameter name="campaign_id" type="string" required=true %}
+e.g.: '9001'
+{% endapi-method-parameter %}
 {% api-method-parameter name="campaign_name" type="string" required=true %}
 e.g.: 'Teens for Jeans'
 {% endapi-method-parameter %}